Angel-125/FlyingSaucers/GameData/WildBlueIndustries/FlyingSaucers/Readme.txt

 --RELEASE NOTES---

+0.6

+New Gravitic Engines

+- GND-00 "Beta" Gravitic Engine: This is a 1.25m (Size 1) self-contained gravitic engine that has a built-in fusion reactor and gravitic generator.
+With Blueshift installed, the generator can switch between Propellium and Fusion Pellets.
+- GND-01 "Quantum" Gravitic Engine: This is a 2.5m (Size 2) self-contained gravitic engine that has a built-in fusion reactor and gravitic generator.
+With Blueshift installed, the generator can switch between Propellium and Fusion Pellets.

+New Storage Tanks

+The following tanks can store a wide variety of different resources including Propellium and Graviolium.
+NOTE: These parts are only available if you don't have Blueshift installed.

+- Mk2 Omni Tank
+- Mk3-S3 Omni Tank
+- S-1 Omni Tank
+- S-2 Omni Tank
+- S-3 Omni Tank
+- S-1 Omni Endcap Tank
+- S-2 Omni Endcap Tank

+Changes

+- Added new WBIGraviticEngineGenerator part module.
+It combines a resource generator with the gravitic engine.
+It is capable of switching between two or more resource modes defined by a RESOURCE_MODE config node.
+- Added support for EVA Repairs, if installed.
+You can find the mini-mod here.

 0.5

 This release is a major milestone: the A-51 Flapjack is feature complete!
 It's been a long road, and one with lots of bumps.
 The A-51 was originally just a proof of concept to ensure that the plugin worked correctly and that I could make a saucer-shaped aircraft that could fly.
 But, it morphed into the craft that it is today.
 It is a complete solution from its early days as a jet-powered VTOL prototype to a rocket-powered lenticular reentry vehicle- based on a real-world Air Force proposal- to a flying saucer powered by gravity waves.
 Now that it is complete, I can focus on the self-contained gravitic engines (coming next release) and the mothership (as time and sanity permits).